Ordisoftware/Hebrew-Letters/README.md

 #### 2020.04.__ - Version 4.0

+- Exit application at startup if user choose to download the a newer version.
 - Move online providers values from code to files in the application documents folder.
-- Fix paste from clipboard to hebrew textbox.
 - Add option to use Esc key to close app.
-- Exit application at startup if user choose to download the a newer version.
+- Fix paste from clipboard to overwrite the selected text.
 - Code refactoring.

 >>>>- Create online providers database tables.